sthendev/COMP6451-ass02/README.md

 # COMP6451 Assignment 2
 ## By Dumidu Thenuwara (z5205998)

-This projecte defines smart contracts that can be deployed on the ethereum network to be used as a University enrolment system in which students can bid "Admission Tokens" on courses of their choice to gain acceptance.
+This projecte defines smart contracts that can be deployed on the Ethereum network to be used as a university enrolment system in which students can bid "Admission Tokens" on courses of their choice to gain acceptance.

 ### Install truffle
 ```